Now Hiring for 2026 Fall After-School Hybrid Program

 This program gives young people a paid opportunity to develop job skills while fostering positive partnerships with the Toronto Police Service, better connecting our organization to the people we serve.

 Youth, ages 15 to 18, who reside in a Neighbourhood Improvement Area in Toronto, are employed throughout the year, working alongside police officers and civilian staff in a wide range of roles.
-The program is offered full-time in the summer and after-school during the rest of the year.
+The program is offered full-time in the summer and after-school during the rest of the year at a rate of $17.60 per hour.

 Although the program began in Toronto, it is now funded throughout the province by the Ontario government.